If you’re looking to raise funds, a directors loan could be the solution that you’re looking for.

 What is a director’s loan account?

 A director’s loan account is an account that keeps track of all the money you owe (or are owed) via director’s loans.
-This type of loan is where you borrow money from or lend to, your company.
+This is where you borrow money from or lend to, your company.

 A director’s loan account will have a simple overview of all director’s loans and the amount that is overdrawn, or in credit.
 For example, let’s say that Abby is the director of an events business.
-She takes out a director’s loan of £5000 from the company to help fix the roof of her home, which has just started leaking.
+She takes out £5000 from the company to help fix the roof of her home, which has just started leaking.

-- By taking out that loan, Abby’s director loan account will be £5000 overdrawn.
+- By taking out that money, Abby’s director loan account will be £5000 overdrawn.

 - The following week, Abby is able to pay back £2000.
 Her account is now £3000 overdrawn, rather than £5000.